 Seven Budget Tips Every Expat Needs to Know When Moving to Sydney

-One thing that we were not aware of before we moved was being paid only once a month.
+One thing that we were not aware of before we moved was we were both paid only once a month.

 In the States, it is more common to be paid every two weeks (or fortnightly, as they say in Australia).
-Once you start getting a regular paycheck, being paid once a month really is not that bad.
-It’s that period of time before you get that first paycheck that you need to think about.
+Once we start getting a regular paycheck, being paid once a month really is not that bad.
+It’s that period of time before that first paycheck that we needed to plan for better.

 The 15th of the month is usually payday for most.
-It’s best to not put yourself in a position where you are in desperate need for cash to cover expenses like the bond on your apartment.
-Reimbursement for your travel and moving expenses will most likely also be included in that first paycheck, if you are being relocated for work, making it even more.
+It’s best to not put yourself in a position where you are in desperate need of cash to cover expenses like the bond on your apartment.
+Reimbursement for your travel and moving expenses will most likely, also be included in that first paycheck, if you are being relocated for work, making that first paycheck even more.

-If you can pick your start day, consider starting a few days before the 15th that way decreasing the time until you get your first paycheck.
-If you start on the 1st of the month, there is a chance you will end up skipping the first payday on the 15th and have to wait until the following month for you first paycheck.
+If you can pick your start day, consider starting a few days before the 15th, or whatever you payday is, that way decreasing the time until you get your first paycheck.
+If you start on the 1st of the month, there is a chance you will end up skipping the first payday on the 15th and have to wait until the following month for your first paycheck.
 Some companies accounting departments work faster than others but for us, we both ended up missing that first payday.

 Rents in Sydney are advertised per week but a one bedroom apartment that is $650 a week is not $2600 a month ($650 x 4 weeks).
 Since there are 52 weeks a year a $650 per week apartment is actually $2816.67 a month.
 How did I get that number?
 52 weeks x $650 = 1 year’s rent ($33,800).
 Now divide $33,800 by 12 months and you’ll get $2816.67.